 We procure third-party insurance policies to cover various operations-related risks, including employment practices liability, workers' compensation, property and casualty, cybersecurity, directors' and officers' liability, and general business liabilities.
 We rely on a limited number of insurance providers, and should such providers discontinue or increase the cost of coverage, we cannot guarantee that we would be able to secure replacement coverage on reasonable terms or at all.
 If our insurance carriers change the terms of our policies in a manner not favorable to us, our insurance costs could increase, and our ability to adequately ensure the risks to our business could be impaired.
 A substantial amount of our inventory is in the custody of third parties such as our manufacturing partners, at any given time, and we are reliant on the adequacy of their insurance policies to cover potential loss or damage of our inventory in the custody of third parties.
-Any failure of such insurance policies to cover an event of loss or damage to inventory in the custody of third parties may result in a material loss to us.
-Further, if the insurance coverage we maintain is not adequate to cover losses that occur, or if we are required to purchase additional insurance for other aspects of our business, we could be liable for significant additional costs.
+Any failure of such insurance policies to cover an event of loss or damage to inventory in the custody of third parties and required to purchase additional insurance for other aspects of our business, we could be liable for significant additional costs.
 Additionally, if any of our insurance providers becomes insolvent, it would be unable to pay any operations-related claims that we make.